charity-detalytics/rn-apple-healthkit/docs/getEcgSamples().md

 Query for ECG samples. the options object is used to setup a query to retrieve relevant samples.
+Note: This API is only available for iOS 14.

 ```javascript
 let options = {